sheepray/volatility/branches/Volatility-1.4_rc1/README.txt

-        bioskbd         Reads the keyboard buffer from Real Mode memory connections     Print list of open connections [Windows XP Only] connscan2       Scan Physical memory for _TCPT_OBJECT objects (tcp connections) crashdump       Dumps the crashdump file to a raw file crashinfo       Dump crash-dump information
+        bioskbd         Reads the keyboard buffer from Real Mode memory connections     Print list of open connections [Windows XP Only] connscan2       Scan Physical memory for _TCPT_OBJECT objects (tcp connections) crashinfo       Dump crash-dump information
         dlldump         Dump DLLs from a process address space dlllist         Print list of loaded dlls for each process